tang0-0/Embedded-Develop-Information/README.md

 Share the information in embedded development, love & peace!

--Doc: documentation.
+- Doc: documentation.
--Tool: easy to use tools for debugging.
+- Tool: easy to use tools for debugging.
--Project: Open source projects for development learning.
+- Project: Open source projects for development learning.